braze-inc/braze-docs/_docs/_developer_guide/platform_wide/braze_actions.md

 Braze Actions let you use "deeplinks" to perform native SDK functionality.

-The Braze dashboard includes a few out-of-the-box actions (Request Push Permission, Log Custom Event, and Log Custom Attribute) which can be used in In-App Messages and Content Cards.
+The Braze dashboard includes a few out-of-the-box on-click actions (Request Push Permission, Log Custom Event, and Log Custom Attribute) which can be used in in-app messages and Content Cards.

 For all other actions, or to combine multiple actions, use this guide to construct your own Braze Action deeplink.